jasonkuhrt/maglev/spec.md

 - TypeScript for language
 - Effect with @wollybeard/kit for standard library
-- Gel (EdgeDB) for persistence layer
+- Gel for persistence layer
 - Vite for build/framework
 - React for UI components
 - React Router for navigation and data loading